Corporate team strategizing with AI to align sales and marketing goals

 Using data to align sales and marketing isn’t a new idea, but let’s be honest – it has never really taken off as it should have.

-Remember when I talked about leveraging the popularity of a blog topic in sales strategies?
+Remember when I mentioned the no-brainer idea of leveraging a high-performing blog post for sales enablement and outreach activity?
 More often than not, recommendations like that get buried in inboxes never to be seen again.

 But AI changes the game.
-Using data is no longer about spot-checking systems for quick, low-hanging fruit opportunities that go nowhere due to lack of communication.
+Using data is no longer about spot-checking for low-hanging fruit opportunities that go nowhere due to lack of communication.

 We need to break free from old ruts.
 AI offers sales and marketing a path forward, stripping away guesswork, egos and fear.